 WELCOME to the Fordsville L&N Depot Museum located off Main Street in Fordsville, Kentucky.
+Hurry up and start winning with online casino ohne einzahlung at our casino.
+Limited supply!
 We invite you to journey back to the early 1900’s and see displays depicting the great railroad era and the economic boom that saved Fordsville during the "Great Depression" of the thirties.

 The Fordsville L&N Depot Community Museum is filled with treasures from the past and present.
 Walking into the museum the visitor is almost transformed into an eager traveler awaiting the next train.
 While you wait for the distant conductors whistle enjoy your time reminiscing through the history that makes our community so special.
 Filled with memorabilia of both the Louisville & Nashville and Illinois Central Railways and other unique collections of rural lifestyle necessities the Depot Museum offers something for everyone.

 Members of the Fordsville Historical Society are dedicated to preserving yesterday’s memories for tomorrows citizens.
 Chartered in 1990 the Society is dedicated to maintaining the Fordsville L & N Depot Museum and to showcase everything that makes Fordsville, Kentucky so special.
 The Historical Society began restoration of the L & N Depot in 1991 and it was established as a museum in 1992.
 Click on the link below to see the complete newspaper article.
 The renovation work was primarily done by community volunteers endeavoring to promote civic pride and preserve our railroad history.

 Uniting a Community

 Enjoy a large display of antique farm tools and hunting items.

 See uniforms, flags and medals memorializing our local heros